Where do you start with Robotic Process Automation?

 First, the paper form must be digitized into an image that can be evaluated by an optical character recognition (OCR) program that transforms the numbers and letters on the image into electronic data that the computer can read.
 Then an intelligent document processing (IDP) program will need to evaluate that data to determine the significance of various line items such as those that make up the payment terms or mailing address.
 Then the automation can enter that data into the payment system and look up the purchase order to validate the line items from the order.

 Getting to the critical data in this example takes many steps.
 While this is routinely done in countless organizations, it may not be the right process to start your automation journey.
 A better starting process might be interacting with systems that can be read easily with RPA and then evaluated as part of the rules to manage the execution of the process.
 The data is already in a form that the computer understands, which allows the RPA system to quickly handle the automaton.

 Now that you understand what it takes to uncover the right processes to automate, it’s an amazing time to get started!

 Planning and preparation are important but taking that first step, then the next, will get you even closer to achieving your goals.
 With deep knowledge of your company and processes, your people can provide valuable guidance to help you start building solutions that increase your efficiency.

 One tool that can help you along your automation journey is Blue Prism's Process Assessment Tool which can help you assess processes for their automation readiness and potential business value and create a consistent pipeline of automation opportunities.

 Like any journey, there will be peaks and valleys to trek through, so enjoy the peaks and celebrate the wins knowing that each valley will lead towards another peak ahead.

-This blog post is part 2 of a 5 part series.
-Check out the other posts below and stay tuned for the next two!
+Check out the other posts below and stay tuned for more.